Have you noticed a flat or indented spot on your baby’s head that has you concerned?

 Looking for these features will help you to narrow down your selection and get the right pillow for your baby:

 This will keep your baby’s skin happy and clear of any rashes due to irritants.

 As babies grow, their skulls will become more solid, and their necks and spines will strengthen so they can support their own weight.

-However, not every baby is the same.
-Those soft spots in their skulls can remain beyond one year (my daughter was 14 months old with her tiny little soft spot still on the top of her head).
+The soft spots in their skull can remain beyond one year (my daughter was 14 months old with her tiny little soft spot still on the top of her head).

-Easy to Clean
+Easy To Clean

-Babies are messy and unpredictable, with fluids coming out of both ends that could ruin anything they come into contact with.
+Babies are messy and unpredictable with fluids coming out of both ends that could ruin anything they come into contact with.

 Babies still need to be able to move their heads from side to side.
 This will help to prevent a stiff neck and promote proper development of the neck and spine.

 A Word of Warning!